Please listen through good speakers or headphones! (May take a while to download.)

 Listen to “The Laughing Game (MP3),” which is performed throughout the world with the Light Motion Dance Company.
 The company is most noted for their principle dancer, Charlene Curtiss, who draws international attention with her “redefined dance parameters and choreographic terminology of wheelchair movement work.”

 “Laughing Game played with centrifugal force as Curtiss swirled around Petroff’s center point and flew off in tangents to new areas of the stage.
-David Shaw’s musical collage of laughter, tinkling bells and a breathy electronic swoosh of sound emphasized the light delicacy and smooth-sliding quality of the movement.”
+Dr. David Shaw’s musical collage of laughter, tinkling bells and a breathy electronic swoosh of sound emphasized the light delicacy and smooth-sliding quality of the movement.”

 — Albuquerque Journal